jbakchr/kaplay-platforms/README.md

 #### State

-A cehckbox has the following state:
+The scrolling sprite platform has the following state:

 | state   | Type     | Initial value                   |
 | ------- | -------- | ------------------------------- |